bccomputerscience/COMPB12/Syllabus.md

 [Workshop Schedule](https://www.bakersfieldcollege.edu/library/workshop-schedule)
 * Maximum of two workshops per semester course

+Participate in BC Hackathon Spring 2017 (20 pts)
+* Must complete the competition

 ## Habits of Mind
 Many free resources exist at BC to help you accomplish your goals.
 For great information on developing new habits for success [Habits of Mind](visit www.bakersfieldcollege.edu/habits-of-mind).